anastarekk/Task-Manager/README.md

 Allow the user to mark a certain task by the task's duration and description.

 • Display all completed tasks and the number of tasks completed per category.

+• The system can take input from a text file in addition to the user adding the tasks manually.